cipherboy/fa/docs/dfa.md

 the letter specified by the identifier.
 It is suggested that applications build alternative in-memory data structures for suitably sized DFAs instead.

 ### State

 This section defines the state-related fields and how to parse them.

+States begin with value 0.
+They are encoded elsewhere as a variable number of bytes (1, 2, 4, or 8), depending on the number of elements (defined below in `state-spec-num-elem`).

+States can be named with variable-width identifiers, allowing different implementations to use the same names without sending additional data.

 #### State Identifier (`state-id`)